segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/xamarin/index.md

 In this case, we're specifying that we want this identify to only go to KISSmetrics. `"all", false` says that no destination should be enabled unless otherwise specified. `{ "KISSmetrics", true }` turns on KISSmetrics, etc.

-destination flags are **case sensitive** and match [the destination's name in the docs](/docs/integrations) (i.e. "AdLearn Open Platform", "awe.sm", "MailChimp", etc.).
+destination flags are **case sensitive** and match [the destination's name in the docs](/docs/destinations) (i.e. "AdLearn Open Platform", "awe.sm", "MailChimp", etc.).

 **Note:** Available at the business level, filtering track calls can be done right from the Segment UI on your source schema page.
-We recommend using the UI if possible since it’s a much simpler way of managing your filters and can be updated with no code changes on your side.
+We recommend using the UI if possible since it's a much simpler way of managing your filters and can be updated with no code changes on your side.

 ## Historical Import